Jump to:

 But while not every title on this list is on the top five, all of them are definitely worth a look!

 Whether you’re managing a hospital, a theme park, a zoo, or a farm, you’ll need the right mindset and a strategic approach to build a successful business.
-Here’s our list of 10 tycoon games sure to tickle your brain.
+Here’s our list of 11 best tycoon games sure to tickle your brain.

 Think you can do a better job than modern triple A gaming companies?
 Prove it in Game Dev Tycoon.